PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Experiments

 \subsection{Results on nuScenes}

 \paragraph{Dataset} nuScenes~\citep{nuscenes} \footnote{https://www.nuscenes.org/} is a large-scale 3D object detection dataset for self-driving.
-It consists of 700 scenes for training, 150 scenes for validation and 150 scenes for testing.
-Each scene has a sequence of frames and each frame contains data from one LiDAR and 6 cameras.
+It consists of 700 scenes for training, 150 scenes for validation and additional 150 scenes for testing.
+Each scene has a sequence of frames, with each frame containing data captured by one LiDAR sensor and six cameras.
 In total, nuScenes contains 1.4M camera images and 390K LiDAR sweeps.

 \paragraph{Settings} Following Focals Conv-F~\citep{focalsconv-chen}, we use VoxelNet as our 3D backbone and use ResNet-50 pretrained using DeeplabV3~\citep{deeplab} on COCO~\citep{mscoco} as the 2D backbone.
-We train the model for 20 epochs with batch size 32 and Adam Optimizer with 0.001 learning rate.
+We train the model for 20 epochs with batch size of 32 using Adam Optimizer with a learning rate of 0.001.
 We apply a cosine scheduler to decrease the learning rate to $1e^{-4}$.
 For the data augmentation, same as Focals Conv-F, we apply rotation, flip, translate, rescale and ground truth sampling augmentation during training.
-We extend the Focals Conv-F to fuse 2D and 3D features at both stage 1 and stage 2 (see Figure~\ref{fig:network_overview}).
+We extend the Focals Conv-F to fuse 2D and 3D features at both stage 1 and stage 2, see Figure~\ref{fig:network_overview}.

 \paragraph{Results} We evaluate on both the nuScenes validation and test set, and report our results in Table~\ref{tab:nuscenes-val} and Table~\ref{tab:nuscenes-test}, respectively.
-On the validation split, we achieve a $1.5\%$ improvement on mAP and $0.7\%$ improvement on NDS (NuScenes Detection Score), respectively, compared to Focals Conv-F.
+On the validation split, we achieve a $1.5\%$ improvement on mAP and a $0.7\%$ improvement on NuScenes Detection Score (NDS) compared to Focals Conv-F.

 We further evaluate our model on the nuScenes test server.
-Following~\citet{liu2022bevfusion,liang2022bevfusion,focalsconv-chen}, we report results with and without testing time data augmentation.
-For the testing-time augmentations, we follow ~\cite{focalsconv-chen} and use double flip and rotation with yaw angles in $[-6.25^{\circ}, 0^{\circ}, 6.25^{\circ}]$.
-We observe a consistent improvements on Focals Conv across all the settings by regularizing the training with our path-consistent loss.
-Specifically, our best result outperforms Focals Conv-F by 1.2\%, 1.3\%, 1.2\% mAP and 0.8\%, 0.8\%, 0.7\% NDS on the test set for the settings without and with testing-time data augmentation.
+In line with~\citet{liu2022bevfusion,liang2022bevfusion,focalsconv-chen}, we report results with and without test-time data augmentation.
+For the testing-time augmentations, we follow ~\cite{focalsconv-chen} and use double flip and rotation with yaw angles spanning $[-6.25^{\circ}, 0^{\circ}, 6.25^{\circ}]$.
+We observe a consistent improvements over Focals Conv across all the settings, resulting from the incorporation of our path-consistent loss during training.
+Specifically, our best result outperforms Focals Conv-F by 1.2\%, 1.3\%, 1.2\% mAP, and by 0.8\%, 0.8\%, 0.7\% NDS on the test set for the settings both without and with testing-time data augmentation.